Results

 Wikipedia - Utah Royals

-The Utah Royals (formerly Utah Royals FC) are an American women's professional soccer club based in Salt Lake City.
-Established on November 16, 2017, as an expansion club, the Royals played its first stint in the National Women's Soccer League (NWSL) from 2018 until ceasing operations in 2020, with their player-related assets transferred to the expansion Kansas City Current.
+The Utah Royals (formerly Utah Royals FC) are an American professional women's soccer team based in Salt Lake City, that competes in the National Women's Soccer League (NWSL).
+Established on November 16, 2017, as an expansion team, the Royals played their first stint in the NWSL from 2018 until ceasing operations in 2020, with their player-related assets transferred to the expansion Kansas City Current.
 In 2023, Real Salt Lake owners Ryan Smith and David Blitzer reestablished the team.

 History